MotoStatz

 Aprilia RSV4 Top Speed

-The same could be said about the RSV4’s top speed of 183.3 mph as with a large screen and more room for a better tuck we’d likely see a few more mph.
+The same applies to the RSV4’s top speed of 183.3 mph.
+With a taller screen and more room for an effective tuck, a few extra mph would likely be possible.

-Top speed was actually achieved in fifth gear but would not pull right to the limiter.
+The top speed was actually achieved in fifth gear, and the bike would not pull all the way to the limiter.

 Aprilia RSV4 Acceleration